Nimo

 Important points to keep in mind

-Atomic number determines element identity and table order.
+Atomic number determines element identity and order.

 Period number equals the highest occupied electron shell.